uppsala-makerspace/laser_cutter_guide/docs/steps/setup_lightburn.md

 Paper from printer                        |Complete|1         |10            |20
 Paper from printer                        |Half    |1         |30            |25

-You will have to find out your values by trail and error.
+You will have to find out your values by trial and error.
 Please [contribute](../CONTRIBUTING.md)
 the values for your favorite material.